 Product distribution risk is the risk of loss resulting from the ability of Lifeco to market its products through its network of distribution channels and intermediaries.
 These intermediaries generally offer their clients products in addition to, and in competition with, Lifeco's products, and are not obligated to continue working with Lifeco.
 In addition, certain investors rely on consultants to advise them on the choice of provider and the consultants may not always consider or recommend Lifeco.
+The Corporation introduces from time to time changes to its relationships with its distributors and other intermediaries that could result in disruption of those relationships.
 The loss of access to a distribution channel, the failure to maintain effective relationships with intermediaries or the failure to respond to changes in distribution channels could have a significant impact on Lifeco's ability to generate sales.